Cybertwip/Sagas/README.md

 require further source porting and playtesting.

 Fighter technical tables now load from runtime TSV descriptors; see [Fighter descriptors](docs/FIGHTER_DESCRIPTORS.md) for schemas, editing and regeneration.

+The native Smash Remix port has begun with ASM declaration and moveset import; see [port coverage and next steps](docs/SMASH_REMIX_PORT.md).